Jeremy Calvert And Brooke Wehr Reconcile, ‘Teen Mom 2’ Couple Back Together After Split

 A photo posted by Jeremy Calvert (@jeremylcalvert505) on

 There was talk that Jeremy Calvert and Brooke Wehr had split recently.
 The rumors began when they each posted similar thoughts to Instagram using memes, but not actually commenting on what was happening.
-According to the Hollywood Gossip, Jeremy Calvert and Brooke Wehr are back together and their engagement is still on.
+According to the Hollywood Gossip, Jeremy Calvert and Brooke Wehr are back together, and their engagement is still on.
 They have been getting mushy on social media once again, talking about how much they love one another.
 Wehr reportedly had commented that they did not break up based on the editing of Teen Mom 2 as previously thought, but did confirm they split “for like a day.”

 Brooke Wehr will be seen more on this season of Teen Mom 2 with Jeremy Calvert.
 The couple has been dating since 2015, meeting the same year he was divorced from Leah Messer.
 There has been some talk that Calvert plans to leave the Teen Mom franchise, but he has not quit filming as of yet.
 He is spending less time in front of the cameras, but he has also been away for work more as well.
 In fact, on the show right now he was given a job in South Dakota.
 During that time, he hung out with Chelsea Houska and Cole DeBoer.
-Fans will remember the photos shared by Houska of Calvert attending a party at her house and many speculated he was nearby for work.
+Fans will remember the photos shared by Houska of Calvert attending a party at her house, and many speculated he was nearby for work.

 My wcw, i love her with all my heart im one lucky man to have her in my life with me.. she beyond amazing in so many ways i love you @bwehr10